 Using Permaset Aqua for block printing

-Permaset ink has a viscosity profile optimized to thin under the shear of a squeegee blade, pass through the mesh + then sit up on the fabric without running any further.
+Permaset ink has a viscosity profile optimized to thin under the shear of a squeegee blade, pass through the mesh and then sit up on the fabric without running any further.
 Block inks generally are formulated to be much much stickier.
+Having said this however, you can use PERMASET AQUA inks for block printing and there are many people across the globe who love to do so.
 So, first thing, you will need to use a different sort of brayer and we recommend a small foam roller to lay the ink out.

 DRYING IN THIN FILMS